 ➡️ The Manufacturing 4.0 Co-op brought together four rural school districts to implement Industry 4.0 courses, manufacturing business partnerships, and post-secondary pathways.
 By pooling their combined resources (which are limited in rural areas), the co-op was able to purchase the best equipment available and reach more students in the process.

 One very simple solution to begin offering more CTE courses is through eLearning.
 Amatrol has a multimedia, interactive eLearning library that houses over 300 courses.

 With access to a computer, students can get a great head start on their CTE development.
 And the curriculum comes with all the instructor resources you need for easy implementation.

-Particularly in the skilled trades, hands-on, industry-relevant teaching is crucial.
-We provide the equipment and curriculum to deliver this level of learning for a wide range of course areas, including:
+At LAB Midwest, we provide the equipment and curriculum to deliver this level of learning for a wide range of course areas, including:

 We’ve worked with schools across the Midwest to develop the best CTE programs in the US.
 From small rural districts, to dense urban areas, our goal is to find the solution that fits the needs of your students and community.

-If you’re looking to increase enrollment in CTE or bolster your program to provide industry-relevant courses, let’s connect!
+If you’re looking to increase enrollment in CTE or bolster your program to provide industry-relevant courses, let’s connect.